 Career prospects are ever increasing in both the fields.
 The prospects of actuarial science are majorly in the Insurance sector, followed by consultancies.
-Though there is saturation at entry level actuarial jobs in few countries such as India, there is a shortage of professionals at the higher levels.
+Though there is saturation at entry level actuarial jobs in few countries such as India (Companies hiring actuarial freshers in India), there is a shortage of professionals at the higher levels.
 Data Scientist roles traverse every industry ranging from the traditional research sector to marketing, retail, finance, manufacturing, IT.

 The starting salary of a data scientist is usually higher than that of a student actuary, which increases significantly with experience and exam passes.
 In the long run, both the professions pay well.